jeandrek/do-it/README.md

 No.

 ## Limitations
-* No Garbage Collection
+* No garbage collection.
-* The compiler can only compile to 32-bit x86 GNU Assembly (I just use GCC's `-m32` switch)
+* The compiler can only compile to 32-bit x86 AT&T Assembly.
+  (I just use GCC's `-m32` switch)
 * No types!!
 (The only type is a machine word.)
-* Unstable and buggy
+* Unstable and buggy.
-* Language not standardized
+* Language not standardized.
-* Imperative programs can get bugs that declarative programs are immune to

-## Operating system support
-* Do-it works on GNU/Linux and OpenBSD
-* Do-it fails on Apple macOS
-* Do-it has not been tested on MS Windows, Oracle Solaris or others
+* Limited operating system support.

 ## Features
 * Lexically scoped local variables (allocated on the stack) and assignment